-I used to read everything I could find about the latest basketball shoes and debate endlessly which shoes would let me jump higher or slash to the hoop more explosively.
-And then I would go on to rock these shoes in cheap and thin suit socks - what a mistake.
-It was a revelation when I got my first pair of high-performance basketball socks, they really make a difference!
+I used to read everything I could find about the latest basketball shoes and debate endlessly which shoes would let me jump highest or slash to the hoop with the most explosion.
+Then I would rock my new shoes in cheap, thin suit socks - what a mistake.
+It was a revelation when I got my first pair of high-performance basketball socks.
+They really make a difference!

 Performance socks are usually made of varying mixes of cotton, polyester, nylon and elastane (spandex).
 Pure cotton is rarely seen in socks these days, as cotton quickly absorbs sweat and doesn't dry very fast.
-Synthetic materials like nylon and polyester, on the other hand, wick away moisture quickly and retain their shape much longer which also makes for much more durable socks.
-Elastane usually makes up a very small percentage of the material (around 2-6%), but its incredible flexibility adds stretch and therefore makes socks a lot more comfortable!
+On the other hand, synthetic materials like nylon and polyester wick away moisture quickly and retain their shape much longer, which makes for much more durable socks.
+Elastane usually makes up a very small percentage of the material (around 2-6%), but its incredible flexibility adds stretch and makes socks a lot more comfortable!

 Material of Nike Hyper Elite